The First Time Paul McCartney Played Bass With the Beatles

 The switch happened for the first time on Jan.
 5, 1961, after the Beatles got back from an ill-fated few months in Germany that ended with three band members being deported back to the U.K. while bassist Stu Sutcliffe stayed behind to be with his girlfriend, artist Astrid Kirchherr.
 Although they'd found a fill-in for their previous gig, enlisting bassist Chas Newby, he declined their offer to stay on, leaving the band again in search of a replacement.

-As McCartney explained in a 1995 interview with Bass Player, it wasn't exactly considered a glamorous gig.
-"None of us wanted to be the bass player," he admitted.
-"It wasn't the number-one job, we wanted to be up front.
+It wasn't exactly considered a glamorous gig.
+"None of us wanted to be the bass player," McCartney explained in a 1995 interview with Bass Player.
+"It wasn't the No. 1 job; we wanted to be up front.
 In our minds, it was the fat guy in the group who nearly always played the bass, and he stood at the back.
-None of us wanted that; we wanted to be up front singing, looking good, to pull the birds."
+None of us wanted that.
+We wanted to be up front singing, looking good, to pull the birds."